zwyatt/SeekDB/README.md

 - It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths.

 ## Future Updates
-- Make it easier to target non-immunities
 - Trigger on seek rather than using seekrep
 - Scan and con overwriting
 - Scan for mobs missing from database
 - Database backups
 - Plugin updating
+- Miscellaneous other stuff probably

 ## Credits
 - Anssett: SeekRep